Lamu: Colonial period

 In the middle of the 19th century, Lamu came under the political influence of the sultan of Zanzibar.

 The Germans claimed Wituland in June 1885.
 The Germans considered Lamu to be of strategical importance and an ideal place for a base.
 From 22 November 1888 to 3 March 1891, there was a German post office in Lamu to facilitate communication within the German protectorate in the sultanate.
 It was the first post office to be established on the East African coast; today there is a museum in Lamu dedicated to it: the German Post Office Museum.
 In 1890, Lamu came under British colonial rule as stipulated in the terms of the Heligoland–Zanzibar Treaty.
 Kenya gained political independence in 1963, although the influence of the Kenyan central government has remained low, and Lamu continues to enjoy some degree of local autonomy.

 Modern Lamu

 In a 2010 report titled Saving Our Vanishing Heritage, Global Heritage Fund identified Lamu as one of 12 worldwide sites most "On the Verge" of irreparable loss and damage, citing insufficient management and development pressure as primary causes.

 While the terror group Al Shabaab kidnappings had placed Lamu off-limits in September 2011, by early 2012 the island was considered safe.
 On 4 April 2012, the US Department of State lifted its Lamu travel restriction.
 However, two attacks in the vicinity of Lamu in July 2014, for which Al Shabaab claimed responsibility, led to the deaths of 29 people.

+On March 17, 2025, around 10 al-Shabaab members with AK-47s entered the village and gathered all the Muslim residents of the village to preach about Islam, which then a 100 more members started incursions unto the village, which caused Kenyan forces to launch an operation against them.